Best Architectural Glass for Aluminum Windows: Engineering Selection Guide

 Poor Acoustic Performance

-Cause: Mismatched glass thickness, unreasonable cavity width, low airtight window frames.
+Cause: Mismatched glass thickness, unreasonable cavity width, and low airtight window frames.

 Solution: Laminated insulated composite glass and high-airtight aluminum window assemblies.